 Researchers around the world may apply for Director’s Discretionary time.
 The most successful proposals demonstrate that the research team has a clear understanding of the requirements for petascale computing and have the resources to carry out the development work (for example, code modifications) required to make the transition to OLCF and ALCF leadership-class systems.

 Summary: Director’s Discretionary is for researchers who are getting ready to submit an INCITE proposal, and need the time to prepare and tune their project for maximum effective use of the leadership systems at the OLCF and ALCF.

 The ALCC, or ASCR Leadership Computing Challenge, is a program managed by the U.S. Department of Energy.
-Through this program nearly thirty percent of the available time on Mira and Titan is allocated.
+Through this program nearly thirty percent of the available time on Mira, Summit, Theta, and Titan is allocated.
 The mission of the ALCC is to award time for special situations of interest to the Department with an emphasis on high-risk, high-payoff simulations in areas directly related to the Department’s energy mission in areas such as advancing the clean energy agenda and understanding the Earth’s climate, for national emergencies, or for broadening the community of researchers capable of using leadership computing resources.
 For additional information about this program, see the ALCC web site.